-Intro to word-processing and page layout documents in Pages on Mac
+Intro to word processing and page layout documents in Pages on Mac

-Pages is a word-processing and page layout app rolled into one.
+Pages is a word processing and page layout app rolled into one.
 Before you choose a template to get started, decide which type of document you want to create:

-Word-processing: Used to create documents that include mainly text, like reports or letters.
+Word processing: Used to create documents that include mainly text, like reports or letters.
 These documents have a body text area where you type, and the text flows from one page to the next, with new pages created automatically when you reach the end of the page.

-When you open a word-processing document (or template), you can just start typing.
+When you open a word processing document (or template), you can just start typing.
 If you want to add text that’s separate from the main body text, you can add a text box.
-You can also add images, charts, and other objects.
+You can also add images, charts and other objects.

-Page layout: Used to create documents with a more custom design, like newsletters, books, or posters.
-A page layout document is like a canvas that you add text boxes, images, and other objects to, then arrange the objects on the page however you like.
+Page layout: Used to create documents with a more custom design, like newsletters, books or posters.
+A page layout document is like a canvas that you add text boxes, images and other objects to, then arrange the objects on the page however you like.

-When you open a page layout document (or template), there is no body text area; to add text you need to add a text box and type in it.
+When you open a page layout document (or template), there is no body text area; to add text, you need to add a text box and type in it.
 New pages must be added manually.

 Pages templates are designed for either word processing or page layout.
-The way you add or delete pages, work with objects, and more depend on the type of template you choose.
+The way you add or delete pages, work with objects, and more depends on the type of template you choose.
 If you begin a document with one type of template, you can convert the document to the other type.
-For example, if you like the text styles, colors, and layout of the School Newsletter template, but you want the design flexibility of a page layout document, you can convert the document to page layout.
+For example, if you like the text styles, colours and layout of the School Newsletter template, but you want the design flexibility of a page layout document, you can convert the document to page layout.
 See Use templates.

 How to tell which kind of document you’re viewing